onzfonz/comp227/src/content/3/en/part3a.md

 - The name or URL is missing
 - The community name already exists

-Respond to requests like these with the appropriate status code, and also send back information that explains the reason for the error, e.g.:
+Respond to requests like these:

+1. with the appropriate status code
+2. with information that explains the reason for the error, e.g.:

 ```js
 { error: 'name must be unique' }